 “Spirituality is a dynamic and intrinsic aspect of humanity through which persons seek ultimate meaning, purpose, and transcendence, and experience relationship to self, family, others, community, society, nature, and the significant or sacred.
 Spirituality is expressed through beliefs, values, traditions, and practices.”
 CM Puchalski

 We are highly trained hospice spiritual counselors, rooted in our own individual traditions, dedicated to providing nondenominational services to patients and families according their spiritual or religious needs.
 We are skilled in providing compassionate spiritual guidance through this challenging, yet deeply meaningful, life affirming process.
 Our hope is that you and your loved one will come to a place of peace and love, and that our hospice chaplain services will help you in creating the kind of memorable experience that will fill your hearts for the rest of your lives.

 Role of the Chaplain

 Our role as hospice chaplains/spiritual counselors is to accompany patients and families on their inner journey, assist them to process distress based on their personal sense of spirituality, help them find meaning in their lives, and make spiritual choices that are important to them.
 We meet people wherever they are, without judgement, and help them to make their own spiritual decisions, allowing them to process their journey in their own way, and in their own time.
 These decisions may also involve contacting their priest, rabbi, pastor, minister, etc. for visitation, and additional spiritual support.There are also those who may rightfully ask, but what about my mother with dementia, who has lost her ability to communicate?
-As chaplains, we have learned through our many years of experience in working with this population that while their ability to express their needs may be limited, they communicate in profound nonverbal ways, and find connection by familiar rituals, prayer, loving touch, and music.
+Through our extensive experience with end-of-life care, we have learned that while their ability to express their needs may be limited, our loved ones communicate in profound nonverbal ways, and find connection by familiar rituals, prayer, loving touch, and music.